-D-Day Legacy Threatened By Wind Turbines Off Normandy Coast?
+Is the D-Day Legacy In Peril From 75 Wind Turbines Off the Normandy Coast?

 A proposed 450 MW offshore wind farm in the waters off the D-day landing beaches at Courseulles-sur-Mer off the Normandy Coast has sparked an understandably emotional response from many veterans of World War II.
 The debate is intensified by the fact that the 70th anniversary of the landing is next year and many veterans are now in their 90’s.
 The following is from Offshore wind farm off the coast of Courseulles-sur-Mer PUBLIC DEBATE NEWSLETTER N°1 [PDF]:

 The Project in Figures

 - The wind farm will be constructed at least 6 miles off the coast of Courseulles-sur-Mer

 - Its total area will be 12 acres

 - 75 wind turbines with a height of 570 feet (mast + blades), separated from each other by a distance of around 1/2 mile